zelisinho/anypoint-examples/adding-a-new-customer-to-workday-revenue-management/README.md

 Complete the following procedure to create, then run this example in your own instance of Anypoint Studio.

-1. Create the example application in Anypoint Studio. *Do not run the application*.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library).
+Do not run the application.
 1. In your application in Studio, click the **Global Elements** tab.
 1. Double-click the Workday Revenue Management global element to open its **Global Element Properties** panel.
 1. Change the contents of the **user**, **password** and **endpoint** fields to your account-specific values as follows: